-2. Employers want to determine whether you are self-aware enough to know what drives you.
+2. Employers want to determine whether you are self-aware enough to know what drives you

 Much like asking about your greatest strengths and weaknesses, interviewers ask what motivates you as a way to learn how well you know yourself.
 A candidate who can quickly provide a well-crafted, natural explanation of what keeps them motivated on the job is someone who is likely also a self-starter and knows how to stay on track.

-Other ways an interviewer may ask this question include:
+Other variations of this question may include:

 - What drives you to do your best?

 - What are you passionate about?

 What makes you excited to come to work?